nuuuwan/news_lk3_data/README.md

 *2024-06-26 12:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/100108/road-opposite-fort-railway-station-blocked-duetoprotest) · `en`

 The road in front of the Colombo Fort Railway Station has been blocked for traffic due to a protest march, Ada Derana reporter said.

+The protest march has been organized by the teacher-principal trade unions.

+Accordingly, the lanes towards Pettah have been blocked for traffic movement causing severe traffic congestion in the area, he said.

+UPDATE: Meanwhile, the Lotus Road in Colombo Fort has also been blocked for traffic owing to the protest march by teacher-principal trade unions, Ada Derana reporter said.

 ◼️